-Senior Leaders Take to the Skies: Familiarization Flight with Col. Diers & Col. Gatto
+Senior leaders take to the skies: familiarization flight with Col. Diers & Col. Gatto

 |0

-This work, Senior Leaders Take to the Skies: Familiarization Flight with Col. Diers & Col. Gatto, by A1C Antone Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Senior leaders take to the skies: familiarization flight with Col. Diers & Col. Gatto [Image 4 of 4], by SSgt Brooke Rogers, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.